pedrolemos4/LAPR2/docs/UC3 - Create Payment Transaction/UC3_CreatePaymentTransaction.md

 It follows from the rational that the conceptual classes promoted to software classes are:

+ * Platform
+ * Organization
- * Plataforma
+ * Collaborator
- * Organizacao
+ * Task
- * Colaborador
+ * Freelancer
- * EnderecoPostal
+ * PaymentTransaction

-Other software classes (i.e. Pure Fabrication) identified:
+Other software classes (e.g. Pure Fabrication) identified:

  * CreatePaymentTransactionUI
  * CreatePaymentTransactionController
+ * OrganizationRecord
+ * TaskList
+ * FreelancerRecord

+Other classes of external systems/components:

+ * UserSession

 ###	Sequence Diagram